Niemann–Pick disease type C: Arimoclomol

+Levacetylleucine

 Hydroxypropyl-beta-cyclodextrin (HPbCD)

 In April 2009, hydroxypropyl-beta-cyclodextrin (HPbCD) was approved under compassionate use by the U.S. Food and Drug Administration (FDA) to treat Addison and Cassidy Hempel, identical twin girls who had Niemann–Pick type C disease.
 Medi-ports, similar to ports used to administer chemotherapy drugs, were surgically placed into the twins' chest walls and allow doctors to directly infuse HPbCD into their bloodstreams.
 Treatment with cyclodextrin has been shown to delay clinical disease onset, reduced intraneuronal storage and secondary markers of neurodegeneration, and significantly increased lifespan in both the Niemann–Pick type C mice and feline models.
-This is the second time in the United States that cyclodextrin alone has been administered in an attempt treat a fatal pediatric disease.
+This is the second time in the United States that cyclodextrin alone has been administered in an attempt to treat a fatal pediatric disease.
 In 1987, HPbCD was used in a medical case involving a boy with severe hypervitaminosis A.

-On May 17, 2010, the FDA granted Hydroxypropyl-beta-cyclodextrin orphan drug status and designated HPbCD cyclodextrin as a potential treatment for Niemann–Pick type C disease.
-On July 14, 2010, Dr. Caroline Hastings of UCSF Benioff Children's Hospital Oakland filed additional applications with the FDA requesting approval to deliver HPbCD directly into the central nervous systems of the twins in an attempt to help HPbCD cross the blood–brain barrier.
-The request was approved by the FDA on September 23, 2010, and bi-monthly intrathecal injections of HPbCD into the spine were administered starting in October 2010.
+In May 2010, the FDA granted hydroxypropyl-beta-cyclodextrin orphan drug status and designated HPbCD cyclodextrin as a potential treatment for Niemann–Pick type C disease.
+In July 2010, Dr. Caroline Hastings of UCSF Benioff Children's Hospital Oakland filed additional applications with the FDA requesting approval to deliver HPbCD directly into the central nervous systems of the twins in an attempt to help HPbCD cross the blood–brain barrier.
+The request was approved by the FDA in September 2010, and bi-monthly intrathecal injections of HPbCD into the spine were administered starting in October 2010.

-On December 25, 2010, the FDA granted approval for HPbCD to be delivered via IV to an additional patient, Peyton Hadley, aged 13, under an IND with Dr. Diane Williams, through Asante Rogue Regional Medical Center in Medford, Oregon.
+In December 2010, the FDA granted approval for HPbCD to be delivered via IV to an additional patient, Peyton Hadley, aged 13, under an IND with Dr. Diane Williams, through Asante Rogue Regional Medical Center in Medford, Oregon.
 Soon after in March 2011, approval was sought for similar treatment of his sibling, Kayla, age 11, and infusions of HPbCD began shortly after.
 Both began intrathecal treatments beginning January 2012.
 In 2014 Peyton had an intrathecal smart port placed by OHSU's neurosurgeon Dr. Lissa Baird, to alleviate sedation during the intrathecal procedures.
 It was successful and continues to be used for treatment (currently 2023).
 They continue in 2023 to receive both IV and IT treatments; 8 hour IV from home twice monthly, and IT twice monthly at Asante Rogue Regional Medical Center, rotating with IV and IT every week.
 These patients have proven safety and benefit shown by NIH Severity Scale Assessments, one slightly less impacted than projected and the other with a profound impact and benefit than projected.